 The Making of a Portrait

 You can send me photos by email or Face Book messenger to start the conversation about what will work best in a painting.
 When possible, I truly enjoy the opportunity to meet the people and pets that I paint.
 Scheduling a photo shoot is an option if you live in the La Crosse area.
-There is no extra charge for a photo shoot within a 20 mile radius of La Crosse, Wisconsin.
+There is no extra charge for a photo shoot within a 20 mile radius of the Village Shopping Center in La Crosse, Wisconsin.

 To get the process started, a 50% nonrefundable deposit is due before the photo shoot or after we've decided on which of your own photos will work best.
 I will begin your painting as soon as possible.
 I am usually booked 3 months out.
 Please know that I will do my best to accommodate your needs.
 The remaining amount of commission is due once the painting is completed.

 It is not necessary to decide on the exact dimensions of the painting since it is often best to let the photo do some of the deciding.
 However, if you know an approximate size or price range that you would like to stay within, I am happy to work with you to come up with something that fits your wallet, your walls and your family.

 Free Greeting Cards!

 When your painting is finished, I'll make greeting cards for you using that image.
 If your painting is priced from $40 to $125, I'll make 2 hand signed and hand glittered cards as my personal thank you gift!
 If the painting is $130 to $600, I'll make 5 cards.
 If the painting is over $600 you will get 10 cards.

 Visa, MasterCard, American Express, Discover and PayPal are accepted.

 Question: How long does it take to paint something?

 Answer: It generally takes 4 to 6 weeks to finish a painting.
 Oil portraits can take up to 3 months.